-We discussed the localization of various types of content in many of our articles, but today we will focus only on why and how to translate your SaaS platform.
+We discussed the localization of various types of content in many of our articles, but today we will focus exclusively on why and how to translate your SaaS platform.

-We think it’s extremely important and interesting to cover the economic and business aspects of localizing such specific type of services.
-This means that this article will not contain only theoretical knowledge which you should implement, but also an inside look into what usually makes or breaks SaaS localization.
+We think it’s extremely important and interesting to cover the economic and business aspects of localizing such a specific type of services.
+This means that this article will not only contain theoretical knowledge that you should implement, but also an inside look into what usually makes or breaks SaaS localization.

 Why should you translate your SaaS platform?